BreeeZe/rpos/README.md

 Note: The choice of RTSP Server is made in rposConfig.json

-#### STEP 5.a - USING PRE-COMPILED ARM BINARY (1)
+#### STEP 5.a - OPTION 1: USING PRE-COMPILED ARM BINARY

-Option 1: RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
+RPOS comes with a pre-compiled ARM binary for a simple RTSP server.
 The source is in the ‘cpp’ folder.
 No action required to use, this is pre-selected in `rpos_config.json`

 Note that this option can be unstable, recommend option 2 or 3.

-#### STEP 5.b - USING MPROMONET RTSP SERVER (2)
+#### STEP 5.b - OPTION 2: USING MPROMONET RTSP SERVER

-Option 2: Raspberry Pi and Linux users will probably prefer the mpromonet RTSP server, as it has more options and supports multicasting.
+Raspberry Pi and Linux users will probably prefer the mpromonet RTSP server, as it has more options and supports multicasting.

-Install dependency and run this setup script:
+Install dependencies and run setup script:

 ```
 sudo apt-get install liblivemedia-dev
 sh setup_v4l2rtspserver.sh
 ```

-#### STEP 5.c - USING GSTREAMER RTSP SERVER (server option 3)
+#### STEP 5.c - OPTION 3: USING GSTREAMER RTSP SERVER

-Option 3: Install precompiled packages using apt, or compile them yourself.
+Install the precompiled packages using apt, or compile them yourself for latest version.
 Installing the packages using apt saves a lot of time, but provides a rather old gstreamer version.

 ##### 5.c.1a - INSTALL GSTREAMER USING APT: